digipolisantwerp/antwerp-ui_angular/CONTRIBUTING.md

 npm start
 ```

-The ACPaaS UI components are based on an Angular 8 environment.
+The Antwerp UI components are based on an Angular 8 environment.
 Every package is a standard Angular library, scoped under `@acpaas-ui`.
 To build or test packages independently, run:
 ```shell
 ng build ngx-<packagename>